boblail/boblail.github.io/books.markdown

 and more.
 Reinertsen draws insights from fields as diverse as lean manufacturing, economic theory, queueing theory, telecommunications, operating system design, and maneuver warfare.
 For its density, it is incredibly crisp.
-I found it exhilerating!
+I literally found it exhilerating.
 <br><small>Read in 2012</small>
  <small>(<a href="/book-reports/2012/05/05/the-principles-of-product-development-flow.html">Book report</a>)</small>
 {: class="book-notes"}